 She received a master’s degree in Social Work from University of Chicago’s School of Social Service Administration with a post-graduate certificate in Social Work with Older Adults and received a BA from Loyola University Chicago.
 Maggie studied human rights in El Salvador and Guatemala, and has lived with families in these countries, Costa Rica, and Paraguay.
 Contact Maggie Litgen

-, Administrative Assistant & Event Coordinator
+, Administrative Assistant/ACEs Program Coordinator

 Karen joined Health & Medicine in June 2016 as the Administrative Assistant and Event Coordinator.
 She has a Bachelor of Music degree in Vocal Performance from the University of Illinois at Urbana-Champaign.
 In her free time, Karen volunteers for Sarah’s Inn, a domestic violence agency committed to ending the cycle of violence and helping those who have been affected by it.
 She also enjoys improv, comedy, music, and exploring new foods and places.
 Contact Karen Loda